sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_defense.md

 * There will be 20 minutes of Q&A.
 * There will be 20 minutes of deliberation by your Thesis Panel.

-Bring *2 copies of the signature pages on acid-free paper* (what you will print the final Thesis on) or 3 copies if you want to get a bound copy for yourself to the Defense for signing.
+Bring *2 copies of the signature pages on acid-free paper* (what you will also print the final Thesis on) or 3 copies if you want to get a bound copy for yourself to the Defense for signing.
+It is your responsibility to remember to get these signature pages signed.

 Please note that there are two different signature pages.

 The first is seen in the [NYU SoE's Thesis guidelines](http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf), (also on slack  under Files as Masters_Thesis_Project_Guidelines_March2014_version.pdf ), and contains spacing for:
 * Project Advisor (will sign at the end of the thesis defense)